lherrman/lightsequence/README.md

 - **GUI Configuration**: User-friendly interface for sequence editing and management
 - **Real-time Control**: Live lighting control with visual feedback

 Only tested on Windows with DasLight and Launchpad MK2.
+Easily adaptable to other Launchpad models or Lighting software.

 ## Quick Start